d3h/ninjalets/README.txt

   'admin/user/permissions'
   'admin/content/taxonomy'

-...and lots more.
+...and lots more of the common admin pages.

-Or, you can add more of your own, or completely customise it.
+You can add more of your own, and completely customise it.